google/starlark-go/doc/spec.md

 Many built-in functions are predeclared in the environment (see [Name Resolution](#name-resolution)).
-Some built-in functions such as `len` are _universal_, that is, available to all Skylark programs.
+Some built-in functions such as `len` are _universal_, that is, available to all Starlark programs.
 The host application may predeclare additional built-in functions in the environment of a specific module.